Andriy Totovytskyi: Desna Chernihiv

 In 2020, he moved to Desna Chernihiv, signing a contract for 2 years.

 On 27 September 2020, he scored a penalty against Rukh Lviv at Chernihiv Stadium, which was his first Ukrainian Premier League appearance for the club.

 On 21 February 2021, he debuted as captain of Desna Chernihiv against Dynamo Kyiv at Valeriy Lobanovskyi Dynamo Stadium.
 On 10 April, he scored two goals against Oleksandriya, and won player of the week honours.

 Kolos Kovalivka

 In December 2021, he moved to Kolos Kovalivka in the Ukrainian Premier League.

 Return to Shakhtar Donetsk

 In July 2022, he returned to Shakhtar Donetsk.

+Kudrivka

+In August 2025 he moved to Kudrivka in Ukrainian Premier League.
+On 3 August 2025, he made his debut against Oleksandriya at the Obolon Arena replacing Andriy Storchous.
+26 September 2025, he scored his first goal with the new club against Epitsentr by penalty.

 Outside of professional football

 In March 2022, during the Siege of Chernihiv, Totovytskyi held a charity auction on his Instagram page.
 Viewers had the opportunity to compete for a T-shirt of one of the Chernihiv favorites.
 In addition, the footballer promised the winner would receive new shoes as a bonus.
+On 15 June 2025, on the occasion of the 65th anniversary of the foundation of Desna Chernihiv, he took part in the match of Desna Chernihiv stars against the football stars of the Chernihiv's region at the Chernihiv Arena, with the specific goal of raising 1,000,000 hryvnias to support the public organization EVUM, which has been working with children with cancer for over 12 years.